Skip To Content

 Note:

 Depending on the state of your workspace, you may see a blank view at the top of the fiducial menu if the view is zoomed in too far.
-In this case, use the World button to zoom out to the full image in the upper view, then navigate to zoom in to a fiducial as necessary.
+In this case, use the World button to zoom out to the full image in the upper view, and navigate to zoom in to a fiducial as necessary.

-Screenshot of the Refine Interior Orientation interface
+Refine Interior Orientation interface with the World button

-Camera coordinates for fiducial locations are unknown
+Measure when camera coordinates for fiducial locations are unknown

 In this case, the bottom of the user interface will show eight entries in the table for the possible fiducial locations.
 You’ll need to select one location at a time, navigate to the fiducial, and then capture an image of each.
-Once all measurements are completed for one image, you can select Compute Fiducial Coordinates and ArcGIS will first calculate the fiducial locations in the camera coordinate system, then perform the image file fiducial measurement on all images in the collection.
+Once all measurements are completed for one image, you can select Compute Fiducial Coordinates and ArcGIS will first calculate the fiducial locations in the camera coordinate system, and perform the image file fiducial measurement on all images in the collection.

 Perform aerotriangulation and block adjustment

-Learn more about performing block adjustment in ArcGIS Pro.
+Learn more about performing block adjustment in ArcGIS Pro

-The first time you run the Adjust tool, the software will automatically generate tie points while performing a simultaneous, multi-station relative orientation of images in the block.
+The first time you run the Adjust tool, the software will automatically generate tie points while performing a simultaneous, multistation relative orientation of images in the block.
 After tie points have been found, re-running Adjust (for example, after entering ground control points) will be much faster since only absolute orientation is performed.

 If you are using the ortho mapping ribbon interface, the settings applied for tie point collection and block adjustment are predefined based on the image type (in this case, scanned aerial photos) as well as assumptions about the accuracy of the initial orientation data.
 If you need more detailed control over these steps, you can run individual geoprocessing tools, including Compute Block Adjustment to calculate new values for the exterior orientation and Apply Block Adjustment to apply the new values within the mosaic dataset.